 As you train to become an electrician, you work in a variety of settings to become comfortable working with different types of electrical systems.
 There are many different types that you can work in, so it is important to find the position you’ll be most happy in.
 Some of the most common types include:

 Tips for becoming an electrician

-- Research national and local programs that are able to help you reach your state’s requirements to become an electrician.
+- Research national and local programs that are able to help you reach your state’s requirements.
 You should also look into the different routes to apprenticeship to learn what would be the best fit for you.

 - Make sure you meet the different requirements before applying to apprenticeships.
 Most people must be 18 years old with a high school diploma as well as pass a physical examination.

 - Join associations to assess the different resources and advocates that are out there to support you:

 - Ask a master electrician to become your mentor.
 This will allow you to increase your skill set more quickly while building connections in the industry.

 - Memorizing code and certain repair techniques is essential to becoming an effective electrician, however, you will still need to understand how and when to use diagnostic tools to spot a potential error in the system.

 - Make sure to attend continuing education courses to stay up-to-date on new technology, electrical systems, and code changes.